-To mingle with the locals, head over to The Brew Ales & Eats in downtown Detroit Lakes where you can cozy up next to an outdoor fireplace while enjoying your dinner and craft beer.
-When it's time for a cup of locally roasted coffee and a baked on-site cupcake or cookie, the new Roasted Pub and Eatery, located on Washington Avenue, offers satisfaction for your sweet tooth as well as farm-to-table dining and bar.
-For a tasty walleye dinner, head a short distance south of Detroit Lakes to the historic Hotel Shoreham.
-Travel north of Detroit Lakes for locally made and bottled wine at Richwood Winery, complete with a tasting room overlooking the vineyards and live bands to entertain you and your friends.
+Mingle with the locals at Brygge Taps & Tastes in downtown Detroit Lakes where you can cozy up next to an outdoor fireplace while enjoying your dinner and craft beer.
+For breakfast, have a cup of locally roasted coffee and freshly baked cupcakes at the new Roasted Pub and Eatery on Washington Avenue.
+To sample local catches, drive a short distance to the historic Hotel Shoreham to dine on walleye.
+Afterward, sip on locally made wine at Richwood Winery, where you can enjoy the picturesque vineyard.

-Scout for vintage typewriters and Victorian jewelry at several hidden gems like SuLaine’s Antique Mall, which is 14,000 square feet of stocked vintage finds.
-Shoppers can browse through 70 dealers showcasing their best vintage.
-Another place to nab antique pieces is Shady Hollow Flea Market—open weekends from Memorial Day to Labor Day—with 3.5 acres of quaint boutique cabins and more than 50 vendors with an equally impressive and diverse selection of goods ranging from old tools to glassware and fine collectibles.
+Detroit Lakes is a mecca of “Up North” shopping.
+During the summer, you will find handmade art and score flea market finds in Lakes country.
+Scout for vintage typewriters and Victorian jewelry at one of the area’s hidden gems like SuLaine’s Antique Mall, which has 14,000 square feet of preserved treasures.
+There are 70 antique dealers showcasing their best goods in this one establishment.
+Another place to nab antique pieces is Shady Hollow Flea Market that’s only open on weekends, from Memorial Day to Labor Day.
+The market sits on 3.5 acres with boutique cabins and more than 50 vendors, with their own impressive collections, set up shop here.
+Vintage finds range from old tools to artsy jewelry to refurbished home decor.